System Design Space

 Recommendations

-Define frontend governance: versioning rules, code ownership, required quality gates, and release policy.
+Define architecture governance: versioning rules, code ownership, required quality gates, and release policy.

-Automate migrations with official schematics, CI smoke checks, and e2e coverage for critical product paths.
+Automate migrations with official schematics, CI smoke tests, and end-to-end checks for critical user journeys.

 Tie framework decisions to product metrics: lead time, defect rate, LCP/INP, and maintenance cost.